ESB Networks intends to take legal action over dispute involving technicians

 ‘Unlawful’

-ESB Networks said on Thursday evening that the planned 24-hour stoppage strike by the IWU was “unlawful”.
+ESB Networks said on Thursday evening that the 24-hour stoppage strike by the IWU was “unlawful”.

 The company said that the IWU had “balloted their members to progress a claim that has not been made to ESB or the Labour Court”.